 - Select and award a meritorious nursing research dissertation proposal,

 - Increase the quality and quantity of nursing education focused research, and

 - Support the advancement of the science of nursing education.

-- Applicants for this award must be current members of ENRS (student or regular) and must be enrolled in a research- focused doctoral nursing program (DNS, EdD, and PhD) in the eastern region
+- Applicants for this award must be current members of ENRS (student or regular) and must be enrolled in a research- focused doctoral nursing program (DNS, EdD, and PhD)

 - Applicants must provide evidence that they have successfully completed the dissertation proposal process and obtained IRB approval, where applicable